 When you wish to minimize an app or program to the Taskbar, you simply click on the Minimise icon (–) and it gets added to the Taskbar.
 This way you can get fast access to maximize the apps and programs.
 However, minimizing the apps to the Taskbar can create a clutter making it difficult to manage and thus, reduces your productivity.
 All you want is for some apps or programs to run in the background and not jam up the Taskbar area.

 For instance, you may want the files to be downloaded, play music, run torrent, etc., in the background.
-In that case it would be better to add the programs to the notification area or the system tray on your Windows 10 PC, so, you can open the torrent or the music file and close the app which will continue to download and play files in the background.
+In that case it would be better to add the programs to the notification area or the system tray on your Windows 10 and windows 11 PC, so, you can open the torrent or the music file and close the app which will continue to download and play files in the background.

 What is the Notification Area and Where Is It?